w3f/w3f-education/docs/Rust/section1/why-rust.md

     println!("{the_number_ten}");
 ```

-The Rust compiler, before it can even run the program, gives a very detailed error as to *why* this is impossible to compile.
-This may seem foreign right now.
-Notice the level of detail the compiler gives the programmer, including a reference for why this may not compile.
+The Rust compiler, before we even run the program, gives an error as to *why* this is impossible to compile.
+See below the level of detail the compiler gives the programmer, including a reference for why this may not compile.

 ```
   Compiling playground v0.0.1 (/playground)